43xquocnguyen/implementation-BFS-UCS_for_sokuban/README.md

-# implementation-BFS-UCS_for_sokuban
+# All Implementations for Solving Sokuban Using BFS and UCS Algorithms
-All Implementations for Solving Sokuban Using BFS and UCS Algorithms
+`UIT.CS106`

 -> Run the 'Sokuban.py' for the game